Brazil set to pass half a million COVID-19 deaths

 “We really need to increase vaccination very quickly,” she said.

-However, evidence from neighboring Chile, which like Brazil has relied overwhelming on a vaccine developed by China's Sinovac Biotech (SVA.O), suggests it may be months before mass immunization will effectively curb transmission.
+However, evidence from neighboring Chile, which like Brazil has relied overwhelming on a vaccine developed by China’s Sinovac Biotech, suggests it may be months before mass immunization will effectively curb transmission.

 Brazil will need to inoculate some 80 million people to reach Chile’s current per capita vaccination levels.